PROJECTS

 For the Today’s Art festival in Den Haag, in collaboration with Mike Reinirse, Erik Hobijn and Mark Bain, we applied Architone principles to the Den Haag Central train-station.
 To explore the train station sound as a source and control and transform it into an new instrument, we used the back and forth movement of as the faders for the mixing of 10 train horns and station sounds.

-The Staalplaat Soundsystem is now working on the new Architone project Yokomono-pro, developed for the Indian Khoj – International Artists Association in New Delhi.
+Yokomono-pro, Developed for the Indian Khoj – International Artists Association in New Delhi.

 The incredible volume and size of Indian traffic, and the sounds it produced is our inspiration for this project.
 Their communication language is by car horn much, signalling with it, much the way we use car signal lights here in Europe.
-Applying the Architone practice we seek to intercept this phenomenon of car signalling and overlay it within a meaningful structure.
-Our idea is to hire with 30 of the Auto’s and to remotely trigger their horns as they drive along a programmed route.
-Using the taxis and their horns as choir it will be a combination of voice patterns and dynamic spatial movements creating sound choreographs.
-This taxi horn experiment hopes to engage on a large scale with the relationship between discrete signals and generalised noise, The première was presented in August 2008 at the India Art Summit
+Our idea is with 30 of the Auto rickshawa and to remotely trigger their horns as they drive along a programmed route.
+The première was presented in August 2008 at the India Art Summit

 And we have a series of (kids) workshops and Lectures